-I’ve contributed essays and short stories to a variety of collections, including Christmas Cats (Chamberlain Bros.), Cat Women: Female Writers on Their Feline Friends (Seal Press), For Keeps: Women Tell the Truth About Their Bodies, Growing Older, and Acceptance (Seal Press), He Said What?
-Women Talk About the Moment Everything Changed (Seal Press), and Tales From the House Band (Plus One Press).
-My short mystery, “Dumb Beasts,” appeared in Deadfall: Crime Stories by New England Writers (Level Best Books).
+I’ve contributed short stories to a variety of collections, including the Anthony Award-winning anthology Shattering Glass (Nasty Woman Press), Tales From the House Band (Plus One Press), Masthead: Best New England Crime Stories and Deadfall: Crime Stories by New England Writers (Level Best Books), and Christmas Cats (Chamberlain Bros.) among others.
+My essays are included in Cat Women: Female Writers on Their Feline Friends (Seal Press), For Keeps: Women Tell the Truth About Their Bodies, Growing Older, and Acceptance (Seal Press), and He Said What?
+Women Talk About the Moment Everything Changed (Seal Press), among others.

 A sampling of my journalism/nonfiction pieces (more on request):